ryanatkn/svelte-library-transitive-types-bug-reproduction/README.md

 + export declare const broken_when_different_path_exported: "broken_when_different_path";
 ```

+The same `any` type appears for other identifiers like classes, functions, instances, etc.

 ## Correctly generating the types

 To see the first of the `any`s generate correctly, remove the `2`